Notice regarding the quality of machine translation

 - a study with the elements to assess the effects of the project on:- Accessibility of the commercial offer,

 - the flow of passenger cars and delivery vehicles as well as secure access to public roads,

 - landscapes and ecosystems.

 If refused, the decision may be appealed to the National Commercial Planning Commission, which will rule within four months.

-To go further Articles L. 752-1 and the following of the Code of Commerce.
+For further information: Articles L. 752-1 and the following of the Code of Commerce.